Healthy Homes Assessment Haumoana

 Rental Property Home Assessments Haumoana

-The areas of rental property that are affected by Health Homes Standard.
-Healthy Homes Standards in Haumoana include each:
+Property rental areas that are affected by Healthy Homes Standard.
+Healthy Homes Standard in Haumoana include each:

 • Living Room